HOW TO TRAIN DURING RAMADAN: TOP TIPS

-6) Supplement: The supplementation of casein could be considered.
+6) Supplement: A Casein supplement will help with training through Ramadan.
 Casein is a slow digesting protein and would be a great option to have before the start of the fast.

 7) Lift lower: If your usual work out includes lifting weights, you don’t have to stop during Ramadan, but my recommendation would to be to control the volume of sets and perhaps lower the intensity, whilst still getting the required stimulus from a decent amount of weight.

 8) Cardio can go: Keep your cardio as steady as possible, over exertion can result in dehydration.
 But think to yourself, is cardio completely necessary during Ramadan?
 If your reason for cardio is weight loss / to burn calories, then it probably isn’t!